Hypnos from the Greek word “sleep” is an abbreviation of James Braid’s (1843) term “neuro-hypnotism”, meaning “sleep of the nervous system”.

 19 Against an elder receive not an accusation, but before two or three witnesses.
 20 Them that sin rebuke before all, that others also may fear.

 There should be an inherently natural respect for those in leadership positions within a Church or Ministry.
-That does not mean that questions cannot be raised when the behavior, or decisions of the Minister is questionable.
+That does not mean that questions cannot be raised when the behaviour, or decisions of the Minister is questionable.
 Scripture provides the sound directives and protocol for raising these issues.
 It is everyone’s responsibility within the Church or Ministry organisation to follow this protocol and not remain silent when clear offences are being committed by the Minister.

 Any Preacher, Teacher, Pastor, or those in the five-fold Ministry or leadership position knows that it is an honorable position and a good thing.